storacha/specs/w3-replication.md

 ## Introduction

 The Replication Protocol enables distributed storage of blobs across multiple nodes in the network.
 This specification extends the blob protocol by defining how nodes replicate data after initial upload.
-The protocol establishes four roles: '**Client**' instructs replications, '**Replication Service**' receives replication instructions and orchestrates replications, '**Primary Nodes**' receive initial uploads, and '**Replica Nodes**' store additional copies.
+The protocol establishes four roles: **Client** instructs replications, **Replication Service** receives replication instructions and orchestrates replications, **Primary Nodes** receive initial uploads, and **Replica Nodes** store additional copies.

 This allows the network to maintain multiple copies of each blob, distributed across different nodes.